hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

 ---------------------------------------------------

 The best way to configure a script is to allow for your own commandline options and arguments.
-Commandline arguments are available the script as so-called :index:`positional parameters` ``$1``, ``$2``, ``$3``: etc. ``$0``: contains the name of the script.
+Commandline arguments are available within the script as so-called :index:`positional parameters` ``$1``, ``$2``, ``$3``: etc. ``$0``: contains the name of the script.
 The variables important when dealing with commandline parameters are: